AvolitesLtd/TitanManual/website/versioned_docs/version-12.0/system-settings/the-system-menu.md

 Wipe
 ----

 The Wipe menu erases the current show.
-This is the same as the \[New Show\] option on the Disk menu, but is provided here for old fashioned Avolites users who are used to it being on the System menu.
+This is the same as the <Keys.SoftKey>New Show</Keys.SoftKey> option on the Disk menu, but is provided here for old fashioned Avolites users who are used to it being on the System menu.

-The \[Wipe Visualiser Patch\] option will erase all fixtures from the visualiser without affecting the current show.
+The <Keys.SoftKey>Wipe Visualiser Patch</Keys.SoftKey> option will erase all fixtures from the visualiser without affecting the current show.

 [Triggers](../running-the-show/midi-dmx-or-audio-triggering.md)